 It’s fall, and the blooms of summer have faded.
 So how come you’re still sneezing?
 Fall allergy triggers are different, but they can cause just as many symptoms as you have in spring and summer.

 What Causes Fall Allergies?

 Ragweed is the biggest allergy trigger in the fall.
-Though the yellow-flowering weed usually starts releasing pollen in August, it can last into September and October.
+Though the weed usually starts releasing pollen with cool nights and warm days in August, it can last into September and October.
 About three-quarters of people who are allergic to spring plants are also allergic to ragweed.

 Ragweed pollen loves to get around.
 Even if it doesn't grow where you live, it can still travel for hundreds of miles on the wind.
 For some people who are allergic to ragweed, foods like bananas, melon, zucchini, and certain other fruits and vegetables can also cause symptoms.